Managing Type 2 Diabetes: A Patient Guide

 Diabetes Mellitus Diagram

-Type 2 Diabetes Mellitus is a chronic condition that affects the body's ability to process blood sugar.
-Unlike Type 1 diabetes, the body does produce insulin, but it cannot use it effectively—this is known as insulin resistance.
+Type 2 Diabetes Milletus is classified as a chronic long term health condition that has a serious impact on the body's ability to process blood sugar (glucose).
+Contrary to Type 1 diabetes (the body does not produce insulin), the body does produce i sulin but lacks the ability to process it properly.
+This is called insulin resistance.

 Understanding Your Condition